talwrii/symbolboard/README.md

 People learn and internalize very complicated sets of keybindings when using IDEs, this is not particularly different.

-### A person can only know one keyboard:
+### A person can only know one keyboard

-I have been able to use multiple keyboards on different machines at the same time without too many problems.
+I have been able to use multiple keyboard layout on different machines at the same time without too many problems.
 Though this might be an issue if this is the *only* keyboard map you are using.

 # Alternatives